ssenmosip/mosip-temp-documentation/Pre-Registration-APIs.md

 #### 2.7.4.5 POST Operation
 #### Path -  ` pre-registration/booking/bookedPreIdsByRegId`
 #### Summary
-Retrieve Pre-Registration appointment details by pre-Registration id and resgistration cebter id for the use of Data sync service.
+Retrieve Pre-Registration appointment details by pre-Registration id and registration center id for the use of Data sync service.

 #### Parameters
 Name | Required | Description | Example